worktheclock/replit.github.io/repls/packages.md

   src="https://replit.github.io/media/misc/libraries_hover.png"
   style="height: 24px; vertical-align:text-bottom; width: 21px; margin: 0 3px; display: inline-block;"
 />
 icon on the sidebar in the workspace.
-Simply search for the package you want, and select it to install the package or to view its documentation.
+Simply search for the package you want and select it to install the package or to view its documentation.
 Clicking on the Add Package icon will put it in a spec file and a lock file.
 If no such file exists, it will be created for you.

 Unless otherwise specified, the repl will always attempt to install the latest version of each package.